Glimpses of Theravada Buddhism; interview with Louis Gabaude

 The common question of westerners coming to Thailand and seeing Hindu gods in Buddhist temples is: are these people Buddhist or Hindu?
 But this is not a problem here.
 Buddha and the first Buddhists lived within an Indian worldview.
 They had a very “comprehensive” or “inclusive” view of life and the world.
 You’re born today as a man but tomorrow you’ll be reborn as a worm, a dog, or as a god.
 Cycles of lives and karmic retributions encompass all possible modes of being.
 Then even if there are “Hindu” gods in a “Buddhist” temple this does not mean that devotees of that temple see themselves as “Hindu”.
 It’s just that these “Hindu” gods are positions available for a while to anyone deserving this or that retribution.

-How are these kind of divinities considered?
-As particular developed spirits or what?
+How are these kinds of divinities considered?
+As particular developed spirits or what else?

 Take the root of the Thai word “thewa” from Sanskrit “deva”.
 It comes from the Indo-European dev, related to “light”, which we find in Greek θεός, in Latin deus, and in all Latin languages under slightly various forms.
-But there is a big difference between the Buddhist “deva”, emerging out of the canopy of a teeming tropical jungle, and the Christian “Deus” created in an arid desert under a blue or starlit sky.
-In Buddhism, the deva are not “transcendent” to this world.
-They are part of the conditioned and vicious circle of impermanent lives, the samsara, and do not correspond to Deus/God (with a capital D) or to Allah.
+But there is a great difference between the Buddhist “deva”, emerging out of the canopy of a teeming tropical jungle, and the Christian “Deus” created in an arid desert under a blue or starlit sky.
+In Buddhism, the deva are not “transcendent” to this world, they are a part of the conditioned circle of life, the samsara, and do not correspond to Deus/God (with a capital D) or to Allah.
 Here, in Buddhism, we are speaking of conditioned “deva”, with a small “d”.
-They are “contingent”, in Christian terms, submitted to the law of causes and effects, while God or Allah, by definition, are believed to exist “beyond”, elsewhere, in the indescribable.
+They are “contingent”, in Christian terms, submitted to the law of cause and effect, while God or Allah, by definition, are believed to exist “beyond”, elsewhere, in the indescribable.

-Then they can be ascribed to a more metaphysical dimension than to a theological one?
+Then, may they be ascribed a more metaphysical than theological dimension?

-Focusing on Theravada Buddhism, is your approach just one of a scholar or do you also follow doctrines and practices?
+Is your focus on Theravada Buddhism one of a scholar or do you also follow doctrines and practices?

 I don’t want to say I’m Christian or Buddhist.
 Christian for what?
 Buddhist for what?
 Fundamentally I’m probably Christian and even Catholic if you do not ask me to sign every article of the Catholic Credo.
-I think that structurally, like all Europeans, I’m a Christian and I am even pretty sure that what is best in my personality comes from Christianity.
+I think that structurally, like all Europeans, I am a Christian and am fairly sure that what is best in me comes from Christianity.
 I do not speak of dogma or rites, but rather, of what, for me, is essential in Christianity: “he who does not love the brother he has seen, cannot love God whom he has not seen”.
-Therefore, I have not gone through the rejection of Christianity many people have now in Europe because they just ignore cultural history and whom they are, where they come from, and what they would be had Christianity not molded Europe.
+Therefore, I have not gone through the rejection of Christianity experienced by many in Europe, because they just ignore cultural history and whom they are, where they come from, and what they would be had Christianity not molded Europe.
 However, I’m certainly influenced by Buddhism and have become a kind of cultural blend, or a cultural monster perhaps!
 This may not be too much of a surprise in my case.
 My father was Catholic but he was also interested in “pagan” philosophy, specially the stoic side of it which, by the way, flourished from Benares to Rome.
 He had read Marcus Aurelius, Epictetus, and was familiar with the concept, or rather the observation, that there are two categories of things and events in this world: those you can change and those you cannot.
 Considering the second category of things, those you cannot change, it is vain to suffer for or from them.
 Everybody knows we will die, one day, then why to suffer in advance for that?
 Why add mental suffering to physical suffering?
 Isn’t that stupid?
 Is it not better just to accept it and enjoy the day?
 My father didn’t see contradictions between a “religious” Christian perspective and a “philosophical” pagan one.
 They just played on a different level.
 In the same way, Buddhism has taught me there are many things in life one must just accept and that we have to start thinking on the basis of life as it is.
 What monks teach to the folks is much more simple than what a parish priest teaches to children: you’re born, you become old, you suffer and, then, you die.
 Full stop.
 This is the first, and in a way the whole lesson of Buddhist “catechism”.

 All other discourses flow from that mere consideration.
 By contrast, the first lesson I got from the Christian catechism was: “God is a pure spirit, who has created us in His image to serve and worship Him”.
 This is a dogmatic, imposed, artificial, metaphysical, disembodied “philosophy”, completely extraneous to a human daily life, to say nothing of a child life.
 So, in that way, it is true that I’ve been very much seduced by the practical basis of Buddhism which is essentially “existentialist”.